khobearzadon24/Capstone-Exercise/README.md

   - Get all comments

 - Bonus
-  - Add in finished workout list and a to do workout list onto the page to show what you have accomplished and what you still have to accomplish
+  - Be able to choose a bunch of exercises and put it under one workout to be able to post.
-  - Be able to add in two types of exercises into one workout and create validations for it
+  - Be able to create a workouts form that will only allow me to add exercises in that are of the same type.

 ## Wireframe